 Flexible flex and torsion

-It's like a combination of the metal technology of the LINE BLADE model and the VISION freeride model.
+Imagine a ski that combines the metal technology of the LINE BLADE model with the VISION freeride model.

 Reviewer: